List of Internet pioneers: David Clark

 David D. Clark (born 1944) is an American computer scientist.
+He was acknowledged in the specification of TCP version 4 in September 1978.

 During the period of tremendous growth and expansion of the Internet from 1981 to 1989, he acted as chief protocol architect in the development of the Internet, and chaired the Internet Activities Board, which later became the Internet Architecture Board.
 He is currently a senior research scientist at the MIT Computer Science and Artificial Intelligence Laboratory.

 In 1990 Clark was awarded the ACM SIGCOMM Award "in recognition of his major contributions to Internet protocol and architecture."
 In 1998 he received the IEEE Richard W. Hamming Medal "for leadership and major contributions to the architecture of the Internet as a universal information medium".
 In 2001 he was inducted as a Fellow of the Association for Computing Machinery for "his preeminent role in the development of computer communication and the Internet, including architecture, protocols, security, and telecommunications policy".
 In 2001, he was awarded the Telluride Tech Festival Award of Technology in Telluride, Colorado, and in 2011 the Lifetime Achievement Award from the Oxford Internet Institute, University of Oxford "in recognition of his intellectual and institutional contributions to the advance of the Internet."

+Joyce K. Reynolds

+Joyce K. Reynolds (1952–2015) was an American computer scientist and served as part of the editorial team of the RFC series from 1987 to 2006.
+She performed the IANA function with Jon Postel until this was transferred to ICANN, then worked with ICANN in this role until 2001, while remaining an employee of ISI.

+As Area Director of the User Services area, she was a member of the Internet Engineering Steering Group of the IETF from 1990 to March 1998.

+Together with Bob Braden, she received the 2006 Postel Award in recognition of her services to the Internet.
+She is mentioned, along with a brief biography, in RFC 1336, Who's Who in the Internet (1992).
+In 2025, Reynolds was inducted into the Internet Hall of Fame by the Internet Society.

+Dave Crocker

+The younger brother of Steve was awarded the IEEE Internet Award in 2004, together with Ray Tomlinson for their work on network messaging – the invention of email.
+Dave started networking with Arpanet and is still active in development.

 Susan Estrada

 Susan Estrada founded CERFnet, one of the original regional IP networks, in 1988.
 Through her leadership and collaboration with PSINet and UUnet, Estrada helped form the interconnection enabling the first commercial Internet traffic via the Commercial Internet Exchange.
 She wrote Connecting to the Internet in 1993 and she was inducted to the Internet Hall of Fame in 2014.
-She is on the Board of Trustees of the Internet Society.
+She is on the board of trustees of the Internet Society.